Charleston County poll workers gearing up for elections

 Poll workers like Everingham are in the thick of training right now.

-“We want to prepare all of our election workers for what they’re going to face, the laws in the state of South Carolina, the poll managers handbook,” Director of the Board of Elections, Isaac Cramer said.
+“We want to prepare all of our election workers for what they’re going to face, the laws in the state of South Carolina, the poll managers handbook,” said Isaac Cramler, director of the Charleston County Board of Elections.

 It’s a lengthy training, as the poll workers learn the ins and outs of voting.

-Some being trained almost a month, but it’s something Cramer says is necessary.
+Some are being trained almost a month, but it’s something Cramer says is necessary.

 “Qualified people working our elections is what makes you trust the election process,” Cramer said.